Annual interest rate

 The interest rate is not the only important thing to consider when comparing banking products.
-You should take the offer into consideration as a whole package, and that includes factors like fees, features and special bonus offers.
+You should take the offer into consideration as a whole package, and that includes factors like fees, features and special bonuses.

 Fees and charges

-With either a loan or an account to stash your savings in, you might have to account for extra fees and charges beyond interest.
-For loans this might mean an application fee, monthly service or annual fees, while a savings account might charge a monthly account fee, or transaction fees.
+With either a loan or an account to stash your savings in, you might have to think about extra fees and charges beyond interest.
+For loans, this might mean an application fee, monthly service or annual fees.
+A savings account might charge a monthly account fee or transaction fees.

-You can use the comparison rate when looking at loans - it takes into account the set fees that you will pay, or when you’re comparing savings or bank accounts, it’s a good idea to use a comparison like Mozo’s, which shows the interest rate right next to account fees.
+You can use the comparison rate when looking at loans – it takes into account the set fees you will pay.
+Or, when you’re comparing savings or bank accounts, it’s a good idea to use a comparison like Mozo’s, which shows the interest rate right next to account fees.

-In a perfect world, you’d only have to account for simple interest.
-Unfortunately, compounding is an important factor that needs to be considered - especially when borrowing.
-The effective annual interest rate will show the effects of compounding on your interest, so keep an eye on it.
+Compounding interest is an important factor, especially when borrowing.
+The effective annual interest rate will show the affects of compounding on your interest, so keep an eye on it.

-Loans on a fixed term, like a home loan, are calculated so each monthly payment is the same, but understanding compounding is especially important with things like credit cards.
+Loans on a fixed term are calculated so each monthly payment is the same, but understanding compounding is especially important with things like credit cards.
 Because your payments depend on your spending and how much you choose to pay back, interest might compound differently each month.
 Check out our credit card interest rates page for more info.

-Keep in mind that some extra features might mean extra fees or a change in your interest rate, so it’s important to weigh up the costs and benefits - will you actually use all the features you’re paying for?
+Keep in mind some extra features might mean extra fees or a change in your interest rate, so it’s important to weigh up the costs and benefits.
+Will you actually use all the features you’re paying for?

 How to compare annual interest rates

 Head over to our interest rates page for free, easy to read comparisons of a range of different banking products.
 You can also use Mozo’s financial calculators to see what effect different interest rates might have on your loan or account.